-- police forces and the prison service - eg direct imports of batons and truncheons
+- police forces and the prison service for example direct imports of batons and truncheons

-- those making commercial imports solely for onward supply to the police or prison service or trade samples to be evaluated in anticipation for such - evidence must be produced including a contract stating quantities, where applicable
+- those making commercial imports solely for onward supply to the police or prison service or trade samples to be evaluated - evidence must be produced including a contract stating quantities, where applicable

-- stealth knives designed for domestic use or for use in the processing, preparation or consumption of food or as a toy
+- if they are stealth knives designed for domestic use or for use in the processing, preparation or consumption of food or are a toy

 - is only available for the purposes of use in religious ceremonies or for martial arts

-- is for use in a ‘permitted activity’ for which public liability insurance is held
+- is for use in a historical re-enactments or sporting activity for example a martial arts demonstration for which public liability insurance is held

 If you are importing a restricted offensive weapon you should have evidence to demonstrate why you require it.